 (Digital Commerce 360)

-The coronavirus outbreak had a huge impact on online shopping figures in the US.
-Statista reveals that 9% of both male and female US consumers marked their first online purchase in less than a month (from March 1 to March 26, 2020).
+The coronavirus outbreak had a massive impact on online shopping figures in the US.
+Statista reveals that 9% of female US consumers marked their first online purchase in March 2020.

-4. Online retailers observed a staggering 699% increase in internet sales of pasta due to social isolation, online shopping statistics for 2020 reveal.
+6. Online retailers observed a staggering 699% increase in internet sales of pasta due to social isolation, online shopping statistics on Covid reveal.

 Online Shopping Statistics — The How and Where